 a) Compare "Distribution" and "Requesting and Overlaying".
-Consider especiall how opened implicit addresses can be implemented as efficiently as possible in cas of "Distribution" and "Requesting and Overlaying". b) Can you imagine communication services where "Requesting and Overlaying" ar necessary because "Distribution" is not applicable?
-Solution at page 530.
+Consider especially how opened implicit addresses can be implemented as efficiently as possible in case of "Distribution" and "Requesting and Overlaying".

+b) Can you imagine communication services where "Requesting and Overlaying" are necessary because "Distribution" is not applicable?

 5-8 Overlayed Sending: an example